andrewchambers/qasm/README.md

 .data
 fmt:
-	.ascii  "one and one make %d!\n"
+	.asciz  "one and one make %d!\n"
 ```

 ## Usage